Lauralyn Lovell McCarthy Sandoval

 In Spring 2018, Sandoval was the commencement speaker at the University of Nevada, Reno Journalism and Liberal Arts graduation ceremony.
 Her themes, keeping “the human in humanity” and “anything is possible” were presented to over ten thousand people at the UNR Quad.
 She also spoke about the importance of education as our society moves into the fourth industrial revolution.

 Lauralyn believes that “because anything is possible, everything is possible.”
-She enjoys reading, hiking, tennis, cheering for the Vegas Golden Knights, and the soon-to-be Las Vegas Raiders and spending time with her family, friends and dogs, Charley and JOY!
+She enjoys reading, hiking, tennis, cheering for the Vegas Golden Knights and the Las Vegas Raiders and spending time with her family, friends and dogs, Charley and JOY!